Ananyaearth/TCR-Project-/README.md

 ## Usage

-1. Load the dataset `calories.csv` into the notebook.
+1. Load the dataset `Calories.csv` into the notebook.
 2. Follow the steps outlined in the notebook to preprocess the data, train the XGBoost model, and make predictions.
 3. Evaluate the model's performance using appropriate metrics and visualizations.
 4. Use the trained model to predict calorie expenditure for new users or scenarios.